xatkit-bot-platform/xatkit-dev/README.md

 *XDK Tip: rebuild single platforms*

 >Rebuilding a single platform can be done with `./build.sh --platform=<platform directory name> --product`.
-Your `xatkit-dev/build` directory will be updated with the latest version of the built platform.
+Your `build` directory will be updated with the latest version of the built platform.

 After a few minutes, this command creates two directories: